aejazahmed73/Aejaz_L1_TechnicalPaper/ShortTechnicalPaper.md

 **Conclusion on lucene**:
-It's fast and provides very accurate search results along with that it provides good memory optimisation but it have some scalibility issues if large quantity of documents are stored also it's real-time search is very slow and additional development work is required.
+It's fast and provides very accurate search results along with that it provides good memory optimisation but it have some scalibility issues if large quantity of documents are stored, also it's real-time search is very slow and additional development work is required.
 So if user's demand is fast and accurate searching and good memory optimisation with not much scalibility and no requirement of real-time search then user should definately go for it.

 ## Solr